 As a portfolio manager, our mission is to help clients allocate their money to investment portfolios that provide efficient risk-adjusted returns over the long-term.
-Given the ever-expanding list of potential investment products, how do we determine the composition of client portfolios and select the securities to include?
-Our portfolio construction process – something we review each year – consists of four main steps:
+To achieve this, we conduct an annual review of our portfolio construction process, consisting of four main steps:

 - Creating long-term capital market assumptions for various asset classes.

-- Developing model portfolios with varying asset allocations and a range of risk/return characteristics.
+- Developing model portfolios with varying asset allocations to cover a range of risk/return characteristics.

 - Reviewing the universe of available investment products and determining which ones to approve for use in our model portfolios.